 - 1. Location.
-The referenced TMK property, Lot 28, Anuhea Volcano House Lots, 2nd Series, also being a Portion of Grant 5362, , containing approximately 1.5513 acres, is situated in 'Ôla'a, Puna, Hawai'i. - 2.
+The referenced TMK property, Lot 5, Ka 'āpahu Homesteads, also being All of Grant 4,070, containing approximately 21.937 acres, is situated in Ka 'āpahu, Hāmākua, Hawai'i. - 2.
 County Zoning.
-Residential ten thousand square feet minimum (RS-10). - 3.
+Agricultural five acres minimum (A-5a). - 3.
 State Land Use.
-Urban (U). - 4.
+Agricultural (A). - 4.
 General Plan.
-Land Use Pattern Allocation Guide (LUPAG) map designates the property as Low Density Urban (Idu).
+Land Use Pattern Allocation Guide (LUPAG) map designates the property as Important Agricultural Lands (ial).

-- Subdivision Code Requirements.
+- 5. Subdivision Code Requirements.
 The subdivision code requires that subdivisions be served by a water system meeting the minimum requirements of the County Department of Water Supply (DWS) and be provided with water mains and fire hydrants installed to and within the subdivision in accordance with the rules and regulations of the DWS. - 6.
 Subdivision Request/PPM.
-Subdivision application SUB-13-001297 was submitted to subdivide Lot 28 into 2 lots consistent with the RS-10 zoning.
-Further action on the subdivision application was deferred pursuant to letter dated December 17, 2013 in the subdivision file. - 7.
+Subdivision application SUB-13-001308 was submitted to subdivide Lot 5 into 4 lots consistent with the A-5a zoning.
+Further action on the subdivision application was deferred pursuant to letter dated January 14, 2014 in the subdivision file. - 7.
 Variance Application.
-The variance request from water supply improvements was acknowledged by Planning Department letter dated February 11, 2014.
-Due to applicant's delay to notify surrounding property owners and submission of evidence of an updated sign, a time extension until April 23, 2014 was requested.
-This variance application requests the use of rainwater catchment systems in lieu of extending and/or upgrading the DWS water system or constructing a private water system conforming to DWS standards. - 8.
+The variance request from water supply improvements was acknowledged by Planning Department letter dated March 13, 2014.
+This variance application requests the use of the one existing DWS service which is "out of bounds" and individual rainwater catchment systems for three of the proposed lots in lieu of extending and/or upgrading the DWS water system or constructing a private water system conforming to DWS standards. - 8.
 Agency Comments and Requirements. - a.
-State of Hawai'i-Department of Health (DOH): See attached memorandum dated February 14, 2014. - b.
-County of Hawai'i Fire Department (HFD): See attached memorandum dated February 25, 2014. - c.
-Department of Water Supply (DWS): See attached memorandum dated February 25, 2014. - d.
+State of Hawai'i-Department of Health (DOH): see attached memorandum dated March 14, 2014. - b.
+County of Hawai'i Fire Department (HFD): see attached memorandum dated March 27, 2014. - c.
+Department of Water Supply (DWS): see attached memorandum dated January 8, 2014 in response to the subdivision application. - d.
 No other agency comments were solicited and none were received. - 9.
 Notice to Surrounding Owners/Posted Sign.
-The applicant submitted evidence, dated March 20, 2014, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the HCC.
+The applicant submitted evidence, dated March 17, 2014, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the HCC.
 Pictures of the posted sign were also submitted.
-Further, verification was submitted that a notice of the application was sent on March 19, 2014 to the surrounding property owners as required by Section 23-17(a). - 10.
+Further, verification was submitted that a notice of the application was sent on March 18, 2014 to the surrounding property owners as required by Section 23-17(a). - 10.
 Comments from Surrounding Property Owners or Public.
 No written objections to this application were received from the surrounding property owners or the public.